thomasglenngit/LocalBiz.Solution/README.md

 4. Below the request field, make sure that the data type is set to "raw", and the drop-down menu is set to "text".
 5. Enter the following URL in the request field: `http://localhost:5000/api/Bizs`.
 6. Press the big blue button that says, "Send".
 This will display all the "Businesses" listed in the database in the lowest field on the page.
-7. To view all the Restaurants in the database, enter the following URS in the request field: `http://localhost:5000/api/Restos`.
+7. To view all the Restaurants in the database, enter the following URL in the request field: `http://localhost:5000/api/Restos`.
+8. To view all Businsesses and Restaurants in the database, enter the following URL in the request field: `http://localhost:500/api/Bizs&Restos`.

 ### Pagination
 To adjust the number of database entries viewed on Postman,